fezanqadirbhatti/fezanqadirbhatti/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning 'Machine Learning, Deep Learning, Artificial Intelligence etc'
 - 💞️ I’m looking to collaborate on Open Source projects
-- 📫 How to reach me ...
+- 📫 You can reach me via LinkedIn: https://www.linkedin.com/in/fqb/

 <!---
 fezanqadirbhatti/fezanqadirbhatti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.